Lorena591/EMI-Experimental-Temperature-Variations/README.md

  - Dias, L. L., Bueno, D. D. & Gonsalez-Bueno, C. G. (2023), EMI-Experimental-Beam-Temperatura-Variations, GitHub repository, https://github.com/Lorena591/EMI-Experimental-Beam-Temperature-Variations

+If you are using a LaTeX Editor, you can cite this repository using this BibTeX citation:

 @misc{Lopes_Dias_EMI-Experimental-Beam-Temperature-Variations,
 author = {Lopes Dias, Lorena and Gianini Gonsalez-Bueno, Camila and Domingues Bueno, Douglas }, title = {{EMI-Experimental-Beam-Temperature-Variations}},